xSkjj/website_test/README.md

 Hello, World!

-### This website currently has the *"layout"* of my first school project
+### This website currently has the *"layout"* of my first school/work project

-### I had to remove github pages because of stupid german website law that requires me to invade my privacy by doxing myself
+### I had to remove github pages because of a stupid german website law that requires me to invade my privacy by doxing myself.
+And I'm not going to do that